NGC 399 - Spiral Galaxy in Pisces

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 399.

 Apparent size of NGC 399The following table reports NGC 399 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 399 is a visual representation of it.

 The image below is a photograph of NGC 399 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 399 - Spiral Galaxy is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 399 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 399 - Spiral Galaxy in Pisces is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 399 - Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 399